 - Sexting is another name for sending or receiving nudes.
-For example: - Naked pictures or photos in underwear ('dirty pics') - Sexual text messages or videos - It's never okay for someone to pressure you to send them nudes. - Once you send an image to someone else, it's difficult to control where it ends up. - Sometimes people share these intimate images or videos with others without the consent of the person who sent them. - If you feel uncomfortable about something that has happened to you, talk to someone you trust.
+For example: - Naked pictures or photos in underwear ('dirty pics') - Sexual text messages or videos - It's never okay for someone to pressure you to send them nudes. - Once you send an image to someone else, it's difficult to control where it ends up. - Sometimes people share these intimate images or videos with others without the consent of the person who sent them.

-- Netsafe also provides support for issues around online safety: - Phone: 0508 NETSAFE (0508 638 723)
+- But, if these images are shared without your consent, the person sharing the images meant to cause you harm and this causes you to feel serious emotional distress, the person who shared the image might be committing an offence under new law which regulates digital communications. - If you feel uncomfortable about something that has happened to you, talk to someone you trust. - Netsafe also provides support for issues around online safety: - Phone: 0508 NETSAFE (0508 638 723) - Website: www.netsafe.org.nz - See The REP: Internet for more on sexting.

-• Website: www.netsafe.org.nz

-• See The REP: Internet (in development) for more on sexting.